jmkidd/dogmap/README.md

 # dogmap
-pipeline for dog WGS alignment
+Kidd lab draft pipeline for dog Illumina WGS alignment

+Note, this is a work in progress.
+Last updated 3 March 2021